jwjohns/dgx-spark-cli/QUICKSTART.md

 - **Username**: Your SSH username
 - **SSH Key Path**: Path to your private key (default: `~/.ssh/id_ed25519`)

-**Tip**: If NVIDIA Sync is installed (macOS), the wizard automatically imports the host/user/port plus the bundled SSH key from `~/Library/Application Support/NVIDIA/Sync/config/ssh_config`.
-On Linux or Arch boxes without Sync it falls back to scanning `~/.ssh/id_ed25519` / `id_rsa`, so run `dgx setup-key` or `ssh-copy-id` if you’re starting from a fresh key.
+**Tip**: If NVIDIA Sync is installed (macOS, Ubuntu, or Windows), the wizard automatically imports the host/user/port plus the bundled SSH key from the Sync config directory (e.g., `~/Library/Application Support/NVIDIA/Sync/config/ssh_config`, `~/.local/share/NVIDIA/Sync/config/ssh_config`, or `%APPDATA%/NVIDIA/Sync/config/ssh_config`).
+On Arch or boxes without Sync it falls back to scanning `~/.ssh/id_ed25519` / `id_rsa`, so run `dgx setup-key` or `ssh-copy-id` if you’re starting from a fresh key.

 ### 2. Test Connection